 While converting a shed into a livable space will undoubtedly cost you less than purchasing a full-size home, it is a mistake to think that it will be cheap.

-Even if you draw up a comprehensive budget for your project, adding at least 20% extra is advisable to cover things you’ve forgotten, challenges that crop up, or increase in prices.
+Even if you draw up a comprehensive budget for your project, adding at least 20% extra is advisable to cover things you’ve forgotten, challenges that crop up, or increases in prices.

 Remember that a shed is designed and manufactured to be a storage unit for items like tools.
 To transform a thin-walled basic shed structure into a livable space, whether as a tiny home or as an extra room for craft projects behind the main house, is not a quick or cheap project.